dustinpfister/blog_posts/_posts/canvas-example-grid-defense.md

 layout: post
 categories: canvas
 id: 572
-updated: 2020-05-10 12:05:57
+updated: 2020-05-20 09:35:04
-version: 1.18
+version: 1.19
 ---

 Time for another [canvas example](/2020/03/23/canvas-example/) post to help me keep on track with the reasons why I started getting into javaScript to begin with, which is doing things that are fun, or at least interesting with canvas and javaScript.
+In goes without saying that canvas can be used in the creation and maintenance of more practical projects, but that is not what this example will be for sure.
 This canvas example will be of a very simple defense game that involves the use of a grid like the one I worked out in my other [canvas example](/2019/11/07/canvas-example-grid/) post on grids.
 It will also make used of an additional class that builds on top of a Grid class.

 This will not be a tower defense game, or any such game that will involve path detection, as it will be the kind of simple defense game that involves units just moving from one side of the screen to another.
 Even with this style of game I will be keeping things as simple as possible to make it so this post does not go on forever.